stlund/FrontEndExercise/README.md

 # FrontEndExercise
-Front end exercise's by stlund - 2025.
+Front-end exercise's by stlund - 2025.